-The flash memory can be put into the read/reset state by sending the read/reset command to the target sector sequentially.
+To place the flash memory in the read/reset state, send read/reset commands to the target sector consecutively.

 Because the read/reset state is the default state of the flash memory, the flash memory always returns to this state when the power is turned on or when a command finishes successfully.
 When the power is turned on, there is no need to issue a data read command.
 Furthermore, because data can be read by normal read access and programs can be accessed by the CPU while in the read/reset state, there is no need to issue read/reset commands.